-Written by Ryan on Friday the 17th of November 2017.
+Written by Active Minds on Friday the 17th of November 2017.

 Whilst it is natural to want to create involved and intricate games to entertain and engage a loved one living with dementia, there is still a place for simple activities when it comes to connecting to a person with dementia.
 They require little planning, but have a sense of familiarity and routine that a person with dementia can feel comfortable within, plus they may help trigger memories of a time when they undertook those activities in the past.